-Here are the top 5 ways localization can help engage your customers, and boost your business:
+Here are the top 5 ways localization can help engage your players, and boost your business:

 Your market is only as big as you make it, and focusing only on English can be tremendously limiting.
 Making sure you get maximum market coverage is one of the biggest factors in increasing your sales and reaching a wider audience.

-Little things can make a big difference when it comes to inspiring customers and retaining their loyalty.
-Even the smallest spelling mistake, grammatical error or mistranslation in your promotional content can erode their belief in your product.
-Customers are fickle.
-And with so many options to choose from, it’s more important than ever to protect their trust in your brand, and your product.
-Native level localization can help you make sure you get everything right, every time.
+Little things can make a big difference when it comes to inspiring players and retaining their loyalty.
+Even the smallest spelling mistake, grammatical error, or mistranslation in your promotional content can erode their belief in your game.
+Players are fickle, and with so many options to choose from, it’s more important than ever to protect their trust in your brand and your game.
+Native-level localization can help you make sure you get everything right, every time.

 Avoiding embarrassing translation issues and copyright infringement should be a priority for every company.
 And yet, you don’t have to look far to find news items and articles about awkward translations or offensive connotations within global marketing campaigns.
-These slip-ups can range from an amusing meaning, to a serious legal issue—which is why understanding the impact and importance of accuracy in translation and culturalization is integral to the value of localization.
+These slip-ups can range from an amusing altered meaning, to a serious legal issue—which is why understanding the impact and importance of accuracy in translation and culturalization is integral to the value of localization.

-It’s another great reason why localization is so important.
-From the outside, a translation may seem to be ‘good enough’ - but to those who know, it truly isn’t.
-Your product needs to be more than just understandable to your customers, it should also be native and beautifully localized.
+It’s another great reason why game localization is so important.
+From the outside, a translation may seem to be “good enough”—but to those who know, it truly isn’t.
+Your game needs to be more than just understandable to your players: it should also be native and beautifully localized.

-If a user is making a choice between two products, and one is localized to their language, it’s highly likely they’ll choose the localized option.
+If a player is making a choice between two games, and one is localized to their language, it’s highly likely they’ll choose the localized option.
 It’s that simple.